Randomized maximum-contrast selection: subagging for large-scale regression: Numerical Studies

-We are also interested in testing the sensitivity of the proposed method on the choice of the number of bootstrap permutations $B$.
-For that purpose, we generate synthetic data from simple linear model with a different number of boostrap data permutations.
-Model specifications are equivalent to the ones of Example 1 (b), with small column correlations and strong signal.
-As measure of performance, we contrast mean selection frequency of the first 30 important variables with a different number of boostrap replications.
-Figure \ref{fig:fig2} summarizes our findings and reports average selection frequency and its 5\% confidence interval for 4 different bootstrap replications: B= 1, 2, 5 and 10.
-As expected, the bigger the number of bootstrap replications, the smaller is the variability in estimating $\pi_j$.
-Interestingly, $B=2$ was sufficient to guarantee $\pi_j> 1/2$.
-Even for $B=1$ this seems to be true in the example considered but the variability is significantly larger then for $B\geq2$, hence making general conclusion seem inappropriate.
+We also test the sensitivity of the proposed method with respect to the choice of the number of blocks $b$.
+For that purpose, we generate synthetic data from the simple linear model.
+Model specifications are equivalent to the ones of Model 1.
+As a measure of performance, we contrast mean selection frequency of the first 30 important variables with a different number of block i.e. boostrap replications.
+Figure \ref{fig:fig2} summarizes our findings and reports average selection frequency and its 95\% confidence interval for 4 different bootstrap replications: $b= 1, 2, 5$ and $10$.
+As expected, the larger the $b$, the smaller is the variability in estimating.
+Interestingly, $b=2$ was sufficient to guarantee perfect recovery for all $\tau> 1/2$.
+Even for $b=1$ this seems to be true in the example considered, but the variability is significantly larger then for $b\geq2$, hence making general conclusion seem inappropriate.